 You drink your first cup of coffee wherever and however you like it best – it could be a cappuccino with hand-whipped foam in your own kitchen, an espresso as black as your ex’s soul from a coffee machine in our office, or one of the coworking spaces, or one of those trendy hipster coffees in your favorite coffee shop – however, you want it, the choice is yours.
 (It could even be coconut water under a palm tree as well – just saying ;))

-You start your day checking the weather conditions in Brazil, Portugal, Nigeria, and San Francisco because some of your teammates are there.
+You start your day checking the weather conditions in Brazil, Portugal, Lithuania, and San Francisco because some of your teammates are there.
 These are top Tech Pros, eager to share their weather updates with you as well as their expertise (not only within the projects you’re working on together but also at our regular knowledge sharing sessions, internal and external training and conferences).
 By the way, you can check the weather in 24 countries everyday if you are a home-grown meteorologist – we have people in all of these places ;))

 Just after lunch, you take a break (green juice this time as you’ve been limiting your coffee intake recently, or you can stick to the coconut water if you prefer) to have a meeting with one of the nicest Talent Heroes you’ve ever met.
 She has been taking care of your individual development needs and supporting you on your dream development path since the day you joined Scalac.
 Today, you are discussing how to use your 4,000 PLN of yearly development budget and company support for you following your Speaker’s role (you’re still wondering whether to choose the Mentor’s or Writer’s path).